alexbol99/flatten-boolean-op/README.md

 ## Dependencies

 Flatten-boolean-op depends on the **flatten-js 2d geometry library**.
-This library provides **Polygon** class definition together with the methods to treat faces and edges.<br/>
+This library provides **Polygon** class model together with the methods to treat faces and edges.<br/>
 Explore this library at <https://github.com/alexbol99/flatten-js> and see more useful classes and methods.